 How Do You Remove an Old Gasket from a Transmission Pan?

 Transmission pans are usually made of aluminum or steel and have a gasket to seal in the fluid.
 Over time, these gaskets can harden and crack, allowing transmission fluid to leak.
-If you need to remove an old gasket from a transmission pan, there are a few things you can do.
+If you need to remove an old gasket from a transmission pan, there are several steps you can take.

-You can apply heat with a torch or by using hot water (be careful not to overheat the pan itself).
+You can apply heat using a torch or by heating the pan with hot water (be careful not to overheat the pan itself).
 Solvents can also help dissolve and soften old gaskets.
 Be sure to read the label carefully and follow the instructions before using any type of solvent.

-Once you’ve removed the old gasket, you’ll need to clean the surface of the transmission pan before installing a new one.
+Once you’ve removed the old gasket, clean the surface of the transmission pan thoroughly before installing a new one.
 A wire brush can be used to remove any remaining bits of gasket material or debris.
 Once the surface is clean, you’re ready to install a new transmission pan gasket!

 How to Change an Oil Pan Gasket – How to Remove an Oil Pan that is Stuck